SpikeInterface/spikeinterface/doc/modules/generation.rst

 The easiest way is to generate 100% synthetic recording.

 The top level function is :py:func:`~spikeinterface.generate.generate_drifting_recording`.
-This function is generating at the same time a static recording and a drifting recording with exactly the same units and spikes.
+This function generates both a static recording and a drifting recording with exactly the same units and spikes.

 The module handles many details:

   * any probe layout available in :py:mod:`probeinterface`
-  * many possible motion vectors (zigzag, bumps, random_walk) or combinasion of then
+  * many possible motion vectors (zigzag, bumps, random_walk) or combination of them
-  * no rigid drift, the motion vector is handle per units
+  * no rigid drift, the motion vector is handled at the level of the units
-  * control on untis location : 'uniform' or 'by layer' (aka multi modal)
+  * control on units' location : 'uniform' or 'by layer' (aka multi modal)
   * templates are generated step by step (typically 1um) along the motion axis using simple spatial rules
-  * templates shape are quite simple but can be controlled by many parameters (spheric/elipis, time dynamic, spatial propagation).
+  * templates shape are quite simple but can be controlled by many parameters (spheric/elliptical, time dynamic, spatial propagation).
-  * spiketrains are Poisson like distribution but then can be externaly given.
+  * spiketrains have a Poisson-like distribution but can optionally be externally given by the user.
-  * there are helper functions to inject over synchronous spikes.
+  * there are helper functions to inject overly synchronous spikes.
-  * noises are gaussian and a covariance can be added on top of it using noise spatial decay.
+  * noise has a  Gaussian distribution with an optional covariance using noise spatial decay.
   * The static and drifting recording are *'lazy'* : traces are generated on the fly (aka on demand).
-    The only computation are the generation of the templates are perform at start.
+    The only computation is the generation of the templates which is performed at the start.
   * Parameters (firing, templates, locations, ...) can be controlled using ranges of values or can be explicitly given unit by unit.
-  * All parameters are carfully seeded to ensure reproducibility (at least on the same system and numpy version).
+  * All parameters are carefully seeded to ensure reproducibility (at least on the same system and NumPy version).

-The simplest way is this:
+The simplest way to generate a synthetic recording is:

 .. code-block:: python